shakim/deis/contrib/openstack/README.md

-# Provision a Deis Cluster on Rackspace
+# Provision a Deis Cluster on OpenStack

 ### Prerequisites: